-Greater Farmington Chamber drops Founders Festival
+UPDATED: Greater Farmington Chamber drops Founders Festival

-The Greater Farmington Founders Festival, one of Farmington’s signature summer events, needs a new owner.
+The Greater Farmington Founders Festival, one of Farmington’s signature summer events, needs a new owner, but Farmington Mayor Sara Bowman says the event will bounce back.

 The Greater Farmington Area Chamber on Monday announced it will no longer run the Festival, which was cancelled this year due to COVID-19 pandemic concerns.
+During Monday’s special city council meeting, Bowman said she will meet this week with City Attorney Thomas Schultz and City Manager David Murphy to talk about options.

+“Neither I as mayor nor this council has any interest in letting the Founders Festival fall by the wayside,” she said.
+“Rest assured, Founders will be back in some iteration.
+We will not let it die here.”

-Chamber Director Connor Osborn said the move allows the organization to concentrate resources on its core mission.
+Chamber Director Connor Osborn said the move allows the business-centric organization to concentrate resources on its core mission.

 “We love the Festival, but we wanted to focus more on our members and the business community as a whole,” he said, “helping them navigate this ‘new normal’.”